 Calculating fence post and wire quantity

-Once the fence type has been determined based on the application and use, the type and number of fence posts can be figured using CMC’s online fence estimator tool.
+Once the fence type has been determined based on the application and use, the type and number of fence posts must be determined.
 A typical installation will consist of a combination of corner, line and anchor posts.

 After the posts requirements have been determined, the amount of wire needs to be figured.
 This will primarily be based on the purpose of the fence.
 The number of strands required will determine the amount of wire needed for your fence.

 - Wire dispenser

 - Fence posts - corner, anchor and line

 - Wire clips for attaching wire to posts

 - Fence post caps for livestock protection (if applicable)